The Resident Evil Movies You Need to See Before the Netflix Series

 Resident Evil: Welcome to Raccoon City

-The film, however, was detonated by specialized critics, with a 30% approval on Rotten Tomatoes.
+The film, however, was slammed by critics, with a 30% approval on Rotten Tomatoes.

 Currently, it can be watched on HBO Max.